 In August 2015, around 30 vessels crossed the Great Pacific Garbage Patch in parallel, creating the largest ocean research expedition ever.
-Sailing between Hawaii and California, the expedition mapped an area measuring 3.5 million square kilometers and collected more data on oceanic plastic than has been collected in the past 40 years combined.
+Sailing between Hawaii and California, the expedition mapped an area measuring 3.5 million square kilometers and collected more data on oceanic plastic than had been collected in the past 40 years combined.
 This reconnaissance expedition was a necessary step to fully understand the plastic pollution problem – and ultimately being able to clean it up.

-If you work on solving a problem, it is important to thoroughly understand the problem as well.
+If you work on solving a problem, it is important to thoroughly understand it as well.
 Around the time The Ocean Cleanup was founded, estimates on the amount of plastic in the Great Pacific Garbage Patch still ranged from tens of thousands of tons to tens of millions of tons.
-Furthermore, only a small part of the size spectrum (pieces in the millimeter – centimeter range) had actually been measured, so there was no real understanding on the size distribution of plastic in the oceans.
+Furthermore, only a small part of the size spectrum (plastic pieces in the millimeter – centimeter range) had actually been measured, so there was no real understanding on the size distribution of plastic in the oceans.

-Not only are these physical properties of the ocean plastic key design constraints for the cleanup system, but it also the number one metric when it comes to the economics of a cleanup operation.
-If there is more or less plastic than expected, the cleanup cost per ton will subsequently fall or rise.
+Not only are these physical properties of the ocean plastic key design constraints for the cleanup system, but it is also the number one metric when it comes to the economics of a cleanup operation.
+The more plastic there is, the smaller the costs will be per kilo, and vice versa.

-To solve this problem limiting the cleanup technology development, we decided to launch the Mega Expedition, aiming to produce the first high-resolution map of the area.
-Next to scale, it was also the first time large debris (in the decimetre – meter range) has been measured.
+Therefore, we decided to embark on a Mega Expedition, aiming to produce the first high-resolution map of the area.
+Next to scale, it was also the first time large debris (in the decimeter – meter range) had been measured.

-Although the samples are still being analysed, initial findings indicate the concentration of plastic had been heavily underestimated, finding that most mass can be found attributed to the (previously unquantified) large debris.
+Although the samples are still being analyzed, initial findings indicate the concentration of plastic had been heavily underestimated, finding that most mass can be found attributed to the (previously unquantified) large debris.

 HOW WE MEASURED THE PATCH